katahiromz/EGA/EGA-Manual.md

 n = 12: fact == 479001600
 ```

 The `define` special function defines a macro variable.
-This program is same as:
+This is the same as:

 ```txt
 for(k, 1, 12, (